Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation

-While the exact details on how we train this model are explained in the experimental section (Sec.~\ref{ssec:mat}), we note that the training process is done in two phases.
+While the exact details of how we train this model are explained in the experimental section (Sec.~\ref{ssec:mat}), we note that the training process is done in two phases.
 In the first phase, we train only the encoder~$h^e_{\theta}$ while in the second phase, we simultaneously train the (pre-trained) encoder~$h^e_{\theta}$ together with the (untrained) decoder~$h^d_{\theta}$.
-Splitting the learning into two phases (i.e., to a single and to a multi-modal supervised learning task) was shown to produce better results in similar tasks~\cite{DBLP:conf/iclr/SinghLZYRL21, tan2019autoencoder, DBLP:conf/icra/ZadokMK21}.
-Roughly speaking, by pre-training~$h^e_{\theta}$ we get a ``coarse'' mapping between US images~${\bar{s}_\ell}$ and predicted finger configurations~$\hat{\bar{x}}_\ell$.
-This allows us to ``bootsrap'' the network's parameters when solving the entire inference problem in our multi-modal task.
+Splitting the learning into two phases (i.e., a single and a multi-modal supervised learning task) was shown to produce better results in similar tasks~\cite{DBLP:conf/iclr/SinghLZYRL21, tan2019autoencoder, DBLP:conf/icra/ZadokMK21}.
+Roughly speaking, by pre-training~$h^e_{\theta}$ we get a ``coarse'' mapping between US images~${\bar{s}_\ell}$ and predicted hand configurations~$\hat{\bar{x}}_\ell$.
+This allows us to ``bootstrap'' the network's parameters when solving the entire inference problem in our multi-modal task.
 More formally, given $\bar{s}_{\ell}$, $\bar{x}_{\ell}$, and $\bar{p}_{\ell}$, the auto-encoder is trained to predict $\bar{x}_{\ell}$ and $\bar{p}_{\ell}$ given $\bar{s}_{\ell}$ by minimizing the negative log-likelihood of the combination of both terms, i.e.,